GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/integration-guide/index.md

 ### Deploy to some target sites

-Now that you have the code and you have registered for the origin trial, let's add it to some target sites for a first test and to make sure the API is stable and working in this controlled environment.
+Now that you have the code, let's add it to some target sites for a first test and to make sure the API is stable and working in this controlled environment.

 We recommend that you pick target websites that: